spotinst/help/src/docs/cost-intelligence/tutorials/dashboard/README.md

 2. Enter a name for the dashboard and click **Publish Dashboard**.
 This publishes the dashboard and makes it available to all users in the organization.

-NOTE: If you do not publish the dashboard, the newly created dashboard will display as an empty dashboard in the list of available dashboards.
+**Note**: If you do not publish the dashboard, the newly created dashboard will display as an empty dashboard in the list of available dashboards.

 ### Smart Analyzer